py-code314/weather-app/README.md

-# Webpack Template for Odin projects
+# Weather App for The Odin Project
-## Add ESLint and Prettier